FeatherFramework/feather-admin/README.md

 Use **Offline Players** to search moderation records for someone who is not connected.
 Names use prefix matching; license searches require the complete `license:` identifier and the `moderation.search_identifiers` permission.
 Use **Self Tools** for status and appearance actions that apply to your own character.

 Senior staff can open **Admin Logs** to review durable action records.
-Filters use the beginning of a name or action, and dates use `YYYY-MM-DD`.
+Choose an action from the categorized action picker, filter completed or blocked attempts, filter names by their beginning, and enter dates as `MM-DD-YYYY`.
 License identifiers and economy details are visible only to staff with `audit.sensitive` permission.

 Every page has a **Back** button.
 Use **Close** on the main page or tap **ESC** to exit the menu.